Oura Ring 4 Review (2026): Is It Worth £349 + a Membership?

 The catch is data portability.
 Oura provides a member data export, but it ships as a flat CSV that is genuinely awkward to reuse in third-party tooling.
 If you switch to a different ring in three years, expect your historical context to effectively reset - the only ring whose long-term archive will live with you forever is the one whose subscription you're still paying.
 That is uncomfortable to think about for a wellness device pitched on long-term trends.

-Where the Oura Ring 4 falls short
+Where does the Oura Ring 4 fall short?

 Three honest weaknesses, separate from the subscription question.